cgfulton/how-to/openshift/4.6/compliance-operator.md

 #### Install Modes and Channels
 Inspect the [compliance-operator](https://github.com/openshift/compliance-operator) package manifest to view the available `Install Modes` and `Channels`.
 For this exercise we will be installing the operator in a `SingleNamespace` type.

+##### Inspect Install Modes and Channels
-**Inspect** the supported install modes and channels supported using the following command:
+Inspect the supported install modes and channels supported using the following command:

 ```bash
 oc describe packagemanifests compliance-operator -n openshift-marketplace